cncf/devstats.archive/USAGE.md

 - Set `GHA2DB_NODB` to skip DB processing at all (if `GHA2DB_JSON` not set it will parse all data from GHA, but do nothing with it).
 - Set `GHA2DB_DEBUG` set to 1 to see output for all events generated, set to 2 to see all SQL query parameters.
 - Set `GHA2DB_QOUT` to see all SQL queries.
-- Set `GHA2DB_MGETC` to "y" to assume "y" for get char function (for example to answer "y" to `structure.rb`/`structure`'s Continue? question).
+- Set `GHA2DB_MGETC` to "y" to assume "y" for get char function (for example to answer "y" to `structure`'s Continue? question).
 - Set `GHA2DB_CTXOUT` to display full environment context.
 - Set `GHA2DB_NCPUS` to positive numeric value, to override number of CPUs to run, this overwrites `GHA2DB_ST`.
 - Set `GHA2DB_STARTDT`, to use start date for processing events (when syncing data with empty database), default `2015-08-06 22:00 UTC`, expects format "YYYY-MM-DD HH:MI:SS".
 - Set `GHA2DB_LASTSERIES`, to specify which InfluxDB series use to determine newest data (it will be used to query newest timestamp), default `'all_prs_merged_d'`.
 - Set `GHA2DB_CMDDEBUG` set to 1 to see commands executed, set to 2 to see commands executed and their output, set to 3 to see full exec environment.
-- Set `GHA2DB_EXPLAIN` for `runq` tool, it will prefix query with "explain " to display query plan instead of executing real query.
-Because metric can have multiple selects, and only main select should be replaced with "explain select" - we're replacing only downcased "select" statement followed by new line.
+- Set `GHA2DB_EXPLAIN` for `runq` tool, it will prefix query select(s) with "explain " to display query plan instead of executing real query.
+Because metric can have multiple selects, and only main select should be replaced with "explain select" - we're replacing only downcased "select" statement followed by new line ("select\n" --> "explain select\n")

-All environment context details are defined in `context.go`, please see that file for details.
+All environment context details are defined in `context.go`, please see that file for details (Yu can also see how it works in `context_test.go`).

 Examples in this shell script (some commented out, some not):